Getting here, Passport, Exchange rate information

 If you plan on having food in your room, bring a sealing container to keep it in.

-All rooms have bathrooms attached to or just nearby the Tree House.
+All rooms have private bathrooms attached to the Tree House.

 Yes.
-There is a 110v electrical outlet in each room.
+There are several 110v electrical outlet in each room.
 Please refrain from bringing or using large appliances as you may overload the circuit.

 Yes.
 The rooms have a locking chest to store your valuables, however since you are traveling to a foreign country and will be engaging in a variety of outdoor physical activities, we do not recommend bringing any extra valuables beyond what you need for your trip.
 We discourage bringing any expensive jewelry or non-essentials, basically anything that cannot be easily replaced.

 We do not have internet available for guests to use on the property, but there is a small Wi-Fi cafe just outside the property, about a 5-minute walk away.
-You can use this to check messages and check-in with family, though it’ll probably be a little slow for anything requiring a lot of data.
-Getting your Netflix fix in will probably have to wait until you get back home 🙂
+You can connect to this for a one-time fee of $10USD and use it to check messages and check-in with family, though it’ll probably be a little slow for anything requiring a lot of data.
+Netflix will probably have to wait until you get back home 🙂.

 A hearty Breakfast and Dinner are served buffet-style at the restaurant each night with a variety of options to satisfy different tastes.
 Everything is fresh and hand-prepared.